 STAGE ONE--THE TRIAL COURT

 1. THE NOTICE OF APPEAL.
-To appeal, you must file a “Notice of Appeal” with the trial court clerk within 14 calendar days from the date of the appealable order or final judgment.
+To appeal, you must file a “Notice of Appeal” with the trial court clerk within 14 calendar days from the date of the appealable order or signed final judgment.
 If you do not file a “Notice of Appeal” within these 14 days, you lose the right to appeal.
 The notice of appeal must specifically state the judgment or ruling that is being appealed.
 Within the time to file your notice of appeal, you must also file an original and one copy of the “designation of the Record.”
 This is your list of the items in the court record that you want to include in the appeal.

 2. THE RECORD.
 Within 14 calendar days after you file your notice of appeal, you must also arrange to pay for a copy of the proceedings at the hearing.
 The copy may be a recording or a certified transcript.
 The clerk will explain which type of record is required.
 Payment must be in cash or other method explained by the clerk.
 If you cannot afford to pay for the record, ask the clerk for information about a possible waiver or extension (“deferral”) to make payment later.
 If you fail to pay for the record or certified transcript, your appeal may be dismissed.
 Additional copies of the trial or proceeding record or certified transcript may be obtained for an additional charge.